SpotlightKid/micropython-stm-lib/midi/README.md

 and must be integers, which will be OR'ed with `0x7F` to ensure they have a value range `0..127`.

-The parameters of the methods listed below in this section, except `ch` and where noted otherwise, have a value range `1..127`.
+All the parameters of the methods listed below in this section have a value range of `0..127`, except the `ch` parameter (`1..16`) and where noted otherwise.

 Note On / Off: